 Because Ackman’s portfolio is so concentrated, each new position moves the needle more.
 When Pershing Square files a new 13F showing a $1.76B Meta position, the market sometimes reacts to the 13F itself.
 That means if you’re buying after the filing comes out, you might be buying after a pop.

-Compare to Buffett (risk 0.17, Sharpe 0.94) — lower returns but much smoother ride.
+Compare to Buffett (risk 0.17, Sharpe 0.94), who delivers lower returns but a much smoother ride.
 Ackman’s concentrated style amplifies both gains and losses.

-Ackman’s underperformance this year is partly timing — the Chipotle exit and large portfolio rotations meant he was in transition during a period when staying put would have paid off.
-The CMG → META/AMZN rotation will either look brilliant or painful depending on how the next few quarters play out.
+Ackman’s underperformance this year is partly timing.
+The Chipotle exit and large portfolio rotations meant he was in transition during a period when staying put would have paid off.
+The CMG to META/AMZN rotation will either look brilliant or painful depending on how the next few quarters play out.

 Concentrated portfolios are volatile.
 Ackman’s portfolio can swing 20% in a quarter in either direction.
 His CAGR might look good over 5 years, but the drawdowns along the way test most investors’ patience.